NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 3. still have official rookie status (See Section V:E.)

 4. be under contract with one of the major league teams from the National League.
-For example, you cannot draft Drew Henson if he is in the Yankees organization.
+For example, you cannot draft Matt LaPorta if he is in the Indians organization.

-F. In those years where the auction is conducted before the major league opening day, each rotoball owner will submit a list of eligible players in order of preference to the league commissioner at the end of the auction.
-Once the major league rosters are known, farm teams will be determined from these lists in a manner consistent with the normal farm player draft until all rotoball farm teams contain four eligible farm players.
+F. When the auction is conducted before opening day, each rotoball owner will submit a list of eligible minor leaguers—in order of preference—to the league commissioner at the end of the auction.
+Once the National League rosters are set, farm teams will be determined from these lists in a manner consistent with the normal farm player draft until all rotoball farm teams contain four eligible farm players.

 G. Also see sections XIV and XVIII.